lzwjava/blog-source/pages/resume.md

 ### Corporate Projects

-* An AI-powered story bot.
+* AI-powered Story Bot (2024.5 - 2024.7)
   Participated in the full stack development.
 Used tech stacks like Python, Flask, React, AWS, and Claude.

-From 2024.5 to 2024.7.
-* PayMe from HSBC.
-Participated in the backend development of auto top-up feature and cloud migration.
-Used tech stacks like Java, Spring Cloud, Azure and AWS.
-From 2022.11 to 2023.07.
+* PayMe from HSBC (2022.11 - 2023.07)
+  Participated in the backend development of the auto top-up feature and cloud migration.
+Used tech stacks like Java, Spring Cloud, Azure, and AWS.

-* DBS Digibank CN.
+* DBS Digibank CN (2022.7 - 2022.11)
   Participated in the backend development of mutual funds.
 Used tech stacks like Java, Spring Cloud, and Pivotal Cloud Foundry.

-From 2022.7 to 2022.11.
-* DBS Client Connect.
+* DBS Client Connect (2021.12 - 2022.6)
   Participated in the backend development of equity trading.
-Used tech stacks like Java, Spring Cloud and Pivotal Cloud Foundry.
-From 2021.12 to 2022.6.
+Used tech stacks like Java, Spring Cloud, and Pivotal Cloud Foundry.

+* ShowMeBug (2021.7 - 2021.9)
-* ShowMeBug, an online interview platform.
-Responsible for the integration between the platform and the Enterprise WeChat, like login, and easy interview entrance.
-Used tech stacks like Ruby on Rails, PostgreSQL and WeChat SDK.
-From 2021.7 to 2021.9.
+  Responsible for the integration between the platform and Enterprise WeChat, including login and easy interview entrance.
+Used tech stacks like Ruby on Rails, PostgreSQL, and WeChat SDK.

+* Square Root Inc Projects (2018.1 - 2019.12)
-* The 50 miscellaneous projects of Square Root Inc, including websites, games, apps, WeChat mini programs.
-Responsible for team management, contract negotiation, project management, client communications and some software development.
-From 2018.1 to 2019.12.
+  Completed 50 miscellaneous projects including websites, games, apps, and WeChat mini programs.
+Responsible for team management, contract negotiation, project management, client communications, and some software development.

-* The WeChat Mini program for Super Brain TV Program in China.
+* Super Brain TV Program WeChat Mini Program (2018.2 - 2018.3)
   Responsible for the backend and frontend development.
-Used tech stacks like Java, Spring, Javascript, HTML and AliCloud.
-From 2018.2 to 2018.3.
+Used tech stacks like Java, Spring, JavaScript, HTML, and AliCloud.

+* Chongding Conference (2017.9 - 2018.1)
-* Chongding Conference, a live-streaming trivia app.
-Responsible for some backend development and frontend development of admin panel.
-Used tech stacks like Java, Spring, WebSocket and Netty.
-From 2017.9 to 2018.1.
+  Responsible for some backend development and frontend development of the admin panel for a live-streaming trivia app.
+Used tech stacks like Java, Spring, WebSocket, and Netty.

+* Mianbao Live (2017.9 - 2018.1)
-* Mianbao Live, a one-stop content monetization platform.
-Responsible for refactoring the backend.
-Used tech stacks like PHP, TypeScript, Laravel and Go.
-From 2017.9 to 2018.1.
+  Responsible for refactoring the backend of a one-stop content monetization platform.
+Used tech stacks like PHP, TypeScript, Laravel, and Go.

+* Fun Live (2016.6 - 2017.9)
-* Fun Live, a knowledge live broadcast platform.
-Responsible for most code development.
-Used tech stacks like PHP, Javascript, HTML, AliCloud and RTMP Streaming.
-From 2016.6 to 2017.9.
+  Responsible for most code development of a knowledge live broadcast platform.
+Used tech stacks like PHP, JavaScript, HTML, AliCloud, and RTMP Streaming.

-* LeanCloud Objective-C SDK, Java SDK and LeanChat.
+* LeanCloud SDK and LeanChat (2014.07 - 2015.10)
   Responsible for some Objective-C and Java SDK development, and all development of their demo app LeanChat.
-From 2014.07 to 2015.10.

-### Open Source & Blog & Codeforces, 2013-09 to Present
+## Open Source & Blog & Codeforces (2013-09 to Present)

-* Please explore my open-source projects, both corporate initiatives  I've founded and personal side projects, on GitHub: https://github.com/lzwjava.
+* Explore my open-source projects, corporate initiatives, and personal side projects on GitHub: [https://github.com/lzwjava](https://github.com/lzwjava)
-* algorithm-solutions, the solutions to algorithm problems, 2466 commits, Java
+* algorithm-solutions: Solutions to algorithm problems, 2466 commits, Java
-* lzwjava.github.io, my blog, 500 commits, English & Chinese
+* lzwjava.github.io: My blog, 500 commits, English & Chinese
-* live-server, the backend of a knowledge live broadcast platform, 660 commits, PHP
+* live-server: Backend of a knowledge live broadcast platform, 660 commits, PHP
-* live-mobile-web, the mobile frontend of a knowledge live broadcast platform, 528 commits, Vue & JavaScript
+* live-mobile-web: Mobile frontend of a knowledge live broadcast platform, 528 commits, Vue & JavaScript
-* live-web, the desktop frontend of a knowledge live broadcast platform, 140 commits, Vue
+* live-web: Desktop frontend of a knowledge live broadcast platform, 140 commits, Vue
-* live-wxapp, the WeChat Miniprogram of a knowledge live broadcast platform, 63 commits, JavaScript
+* live-wxapp: WeChat Miniprogram of a knowledge live broadcast platform, 63 commits, JavaScript
-* code-review-server, the backend of a professional platform for code review, 275 commits, PHP
+* code-review-server: Backend of a professional platform for code review, 275 commits, PHP
-* code-review-web, the frontend of a professional platform for code review, 302 commits, Vue & JavaScript
+* code-review-web: Frontend of a professional platform for code review, 302 commits, Vue & JavaScript
-* weimg-server, the backend of an image community, 35 commits, PHP
+* weimg-server: Backend of an image community, 35 commits, PHP
-* weimg-ios, an iOS application of an image community, 77 commits, Objective-C
+* weimg-ios: iOS application of an image community, 77 commits, Objective-C
-* leanchat-ios, an iOS chat application, 556 commits, Objective-C
+* leanchat-ios: iOS chat application, 556 commits, Objective-C
-* leanchat-android, an Android chat application, 412 commits, Java
+* leanchat-android: Android chat application, 412 commits, Java
-* curiosity-courses, a programming course, 215 commits, Chinese
+* curiosity-courses: A programming course, 215 commits, Chinese
-* LZAlbum, an iOS simple application like WeChat moments, 47 commits, Objective-C
+* LZAlbum: An iOS application similar to WeChat moments, 47 commits, Objective-C
-* TabsKiller, a Chrome plugin that helps to close tabs in the brower, 19 commits, JavaScript
+* TabsKiller: A Chrome plugin to help close browser tabs, 19 commits, JavaScript
-* Reveal-In-GitHub, an Xcode plugin, 57 commits, Objective-C
+* Reveal-In-GitHub: An Xcode plugin, 57 commits, Objective-C
-* LvchenSign, a website of an advertising signage company, 40 commits, JavaScript
+* LvchenSign: Website for an advertising signage company, 40 commits, JavaScript
-* feynman-lectures-mobi, a tool to convert latex to SVG to create mobi ebook, 47 commits, Python
+* feynman-lectures-mobi: Tool to convert LaTeX to SVG for creating mobi ebooks, 47 commits, Python
-* flower-recognition, a flower recognition Android application, 37 commits, Java
+* flower-recognition: Android application for flower recognition, 37 commits, Java
-* Creak, a simple HTML Parser, 49 commits, Swift
+* Creak: A simple HTML parser, 49 commits, Swift

 ## Skills